What does it mean if information is embargoed?

 What is the JAMA and JAMA Network Journals publication and embargo schedule?

-JAMA is published on the first four Wednesdays of each month.
-All original contributions, editorials, letters and other content appearing in a particular issue of JAMA are embargoed for release the day before the publication’s issue date, on a Tuesday, at 3 p.m.
-Central time (CT) [4 p.m.
-ET].
-For example, an article appearing in the Wednesday, September 7, issue would be under embargo until Tuesday, September 6, at 3 p.m.
-CT.
+JAMA is published on the first four Tuesdays of each month.
+All original contributions, editorials, letters and other content appearing in a particular issue of JAMA are embargoed for release till Tuesday, 11 a.m.
+Eastern time.
 Embargoed JAMA content is posted on the For the Media site on Thursdays.
 Select articles are also published Online First, ahead of print, on varying days of the week.

 The JAMA Network Journals Embargo Schedule